Why Does My Lighting Keep Creating Shadows During Facials?

 During a facial, your client is never perfectly still.
 Small, natural movements - turning their head slightly, adjusting their shoulders, even breathing can completely change how light hits their face.

-With single-source lighting, this causes shadows to constantly shift.
+With single-source lighting, shadows constantly shift.

 So what happens?